WrobelWRB/BurgerBuilder/README.md

 # Burger Builder

 Welcome to BurgerBuilder - my first react app.
+This is modified and upgraded version of application from Maximilian Schwarzmüller's React course on Udemy.

 It's live on https://wrobelwrb.github.io/BurgerBuilder/